superfive666/aws-solutions-architect-questions/questions/exam_1.md

 You are deploying an application on Amazon EC2 that must call AWS APIs.
 Which method would you use to allow the application access to the APIs securely?

-- [A]: Pass API credentials to the instance using Instance userdata.
+- A: Pass API credentials to the instance using Instance userdata.
-- [B]: Store API credentials as an object in Amazon S3.
+- B: Store API credentials as an object in Amazon S3.
-- [C]: Embed the API credentials into your application.
+- C: Embed the API credentials into your application.
-- [D]: Assign IAM roles to the EC2 Instances.
+- D: Assign IAM roles to the EC2 Instances.

 #### *Answer: D*